Hamze-Hammami/Issac-Point-Net/readme.md

 ## 🚧 Project Limits
 1. While the LabelImg process is much easier, it only works on static scenes.

+2.	scene creation in itself is also very time consuming.

-2. The labeling task takes more time when more instances are present.
+3. The labeling task takes more time when more instances are present.

-3. No class implementation at the moment, only instances.
+4. No class implementation at the moment, only instances.

 ## ⚙️ Features